vsoch/gridtest/README.md

 ## TODO:
  - write tests for grid parsing cases.
+ - tests for variables (float, list, grid types with min/max/by or count) func?
  - split grids.py to separate grid generation
  - make tests and examples / docs for grids
  - should func and count be allowed in test grids?